mfornace/nupack-docs-dev/sources/analysis.md

 tube_results = tube_analysis(tubes=[t1, t2], model=model1)
 ```

-`tube_analysis` returns an `AnalysisResult` object, which you can view as a table by running the following cell in a Jupyter notebook:
+`tube_analysis` returns an `AnalysisResult` object that can be viewed as a table in a Jupyter notebook:

 ```python
 tube_results
 ```

 > <img src="/figs/tube-analysis-output.png" alt="Tube analysis output" title="Example tube analysis output" width="280" />

+For each complex in the ensemble, the [partition function](definitions.md#partition-function) and [complex free energy](definitions.md#complex-free-energy) (units of kcal/mol) are displayed.
+For each tube, the [equilibrium complex concenration](definitions.md#equilibrium-complex-concentration) of each complex in the tube is displayed (units of M).

 ---